VaishnavieJay/Backup/README.md

 # CurrencyDenomination
 Returns the min number of notes for an amount in the wallet

+Pre-requisite - JDK 1.8

-1. The application starts in the default port of 8080.
+1. The application starts in port 8080.

 2. The contents of the wallet has been set in file WalletStore.
 To change the value, modify the following lines in file ApplicationConfig.java public void loadWallet() { walletStore.setCurrencyNotesList(List.of(1, 50, 5, 5, 10, 1, 20,